Solar Photovoltaic (PV) generates electricity that can be used in your property or exported to the grid.

 Please note that OFGEM have introduced a cap on applications for the Feed-In Tariff.
 When you submit your application you will join a queue.
 You will be eligible for the current tariff if the individual cap has not been reached.
 If a cap is breached, the specified tariff will no longer be available from the date of the breach.
 For more on caps visit OFGEM’s Feed-In-Tariff guidance.

-You can find a full list of tariffs for solar pv at ofgem.
+You can find a full and up to date list of tariffs for solar pv at ofgem.

 For a quote that includes potential return from FiT on your property: